Okta

 GitLab

-Any SAML app
+Any SAML or OIDC app

 Solve identity once